 Symposium attendees had the opportunity to learn from two Nobel laureates in economic sciences—Robert Merton, who serves as Dimensional’s Resident Scientist, and Myron Scholes, who serves as an Independent Director of Dimensional’s US Mutual Funds.
 Participants also had a chance to exchange ideas with their peers at private networking events.

 The daylong Global Investment Forum attracted an even broader community of investment professionals across Asia.
 It included presentations on the world economy, Asian equity markets, and technological innovation.
-Dimensional Founder and Executive Chairman David Booth moderated a conversation with Nobel laureate Eugene Fama.
+Dimensional Founder and Executive Chairman David Booth moderated a conversation with Nobel laureate Myron Scholes.
 And other Dimensional leaders—including Co-CEOs Dave Butler and Gerard O’Reilly—discussed Dimensional’s global outlook and approach to implementing the great ideas in finance.

 Collectively, the events built on the momentum of a global gathering in Australia in April, when Sydney played host to the Dimensional Global Advisor Conference.